-The Act provides that upon any failure by a Governmental Unit to make a scheduled payment of principal or interest on its Municipal Bond or Municipal Bonds held by the Bank, the chairman or vice chairman of the Bank shall certify the failure of such Governmental Unit to make such scheduled payment to the State Treasurer.
+The Act provides that upon any failure by a Governmental Unit to make a scheduled payment of principal of or interest on its Municipal Bond or Municipal Bonds held by the Bank, the chairman or vice chairman of the Bank shall certify the failure of such Governmental Unit to make such scheduled payment to the State Treasurer.
 The chairman or vice chairman of the Bank shall also certify the amount of the overdue payment and the name of the Bank's trustee at which such Municipal Bond is payable, to the State Treasurer.
 Within three days after receipt of the certification of any Governmental Unit's overdue payment from the chairman or vice chairman of the Bank, the State Treasurer shall pay to the Bank's trustee at which such unpaid Municipal Bond is payable, the amount of such certified overdue payment, to the extent amounts are appropriated from the general fund or the education trust fund of the State and are payable by the State to such Governmental Unit during the remainder of the fiscal year, together with any federal funds payable to such Governmental Unit on account of such unpaid Municipal Bond.
-If any portion of such certified overdue payment has not been paid at the close of the fiscal year, the State Treasurer shall pay the same as soon as practicable in the next fiscal year to the extent of amounts otherwise then appropriated by the State and payable by the State to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governmental Unit on account of such unpaid funds then payable to such Governme
+If any portion of such certified overdue payment has not been paid at the close of the fiscal year, the State Treasurer shall pay the same as soon as practicable in the next fiscal year to the extent of amounts otherwise then appropriated by the State and payable by the State to such Governmental Unit during that fiscal year, together with any federal funds then payable to such Governmental Unit on account of such unpaid Municipal Bond.